ekbhatt25/ao-damage-estimation/README.md

 | **GradientBoosting Regressor** | ML cost estimation — predicts repair cost from part, damage type, and severity |
 | **Gemini Flash** | LLM for natural language damage explanation and STP reasoning (rule-based fallback if API key unavailable) |

 Mask R-CNN was fine-tuned using two-phase transfer learning (frozen backbone → full fine-tuning) with AMP and gradient checkpointing.
 YOLOv8m was fine-tuned on a labeled vehicle damage dataset.
 The severity classifier is sourced from `nezahatkorkmaz/car-damage-level-detection-yolov8`.
-The cost model is trained on repair cost estimates cross-referenced against SCRS/ASA labor rate surveys.
+The cost model is trained on repair cost estimates scaled by SCRS 2024 labor rate survey data (body $67/hr, paint $65/hr national medians; mechanical $95/hr).

 ## Computer Vision Pipeline